 Today, led by a team that includes Paul L. "Chip" Morris, the fourth generation involved with the company, Morris Manufacturing utilizes lean enterprise tools in every facet of its business.
 Our systems include Kaizen activities emphasizing motion economy and ergonomics, Kanban, TPM, 5-S, SPC, cellular and pull manufacturing, among others.

-Morris Manufacturing is committed to shipping a quality product to the customer on time.
+Morris Manufacturing, a TS 16949 certified company, is committed to shipping a quality product to the customer on time.
 It's that simple.